tagZero/kveditor/README.md

   - idField `{ string }`: If defined adds fixed and immutable key/value.
 If that field defined already defined it uses existing one.
   - validateKey `{ RegExp }`: Regular expression to validate your keys
   - theme `{ 'light' | 'dark' }`: You can choose between `light` and `dark` themes
-  - stretchLabels `{ bool, default: true }` sets label widths to max one
+  - stretchLabels `{ bool, default: true }` sets all key labels to same size

     ![light theme](https://imagemarker.s3.eu-central-1.amazonaws.com/kveditor/light-stretch.png)